-The first thing you should do is to check your air filter to see if it is clogged.
-Locate your jeeps air filter and remove it.
-The air filter on a 1997 – 2003 wrangler is located in a black plastic box in the shape of a rectangle.
-You will need to pop the clips off using a screw driver to be able to open the top.
+The first thing you should do is check your air filter to see if it is clogged.
+Locate your Jeep’s air filter and remove it.
+The air filter on a 1997 – 2003 Jwwp Wrangler TJ is located in a black plastic box in a rectangle shape.
+You will need to pop the clips off using a screwdriver to open the top.

 Take a close look at your air filter.
 Is it very dirty?
-If there is a lot of dirt on your air filter then this is the likely cause of your problem.
-When your air filter is dirty it will not allow enough air through to the engine causing your air/fuel mixture to burn rich causing the black smoke.
+If there is a lot of dirt on your air filter, this is the likely cause of your problem.
+When your air filter is dirty, it will not allow enough air through to the engine causing your air/fuel mixture to burn rich, causing black smoke.

 You can pick up a new air filter from any auto parts store.
-Once you have your new air filter in place, replace the cover and reattach the clips.
+Replace the cover and reattach the clips once your new air filter is in place.

 If Your Air Filter Is Not Dirty

-Unfortunately you will not be able to tell if any of these have gone bad just by looking at them.
-You will have to take your jeep into an auto shop and have a mechanic hook your jeep up to an engine analyzer.
-This will tell you if there are any problems with your fuel injection sensors.
+Unfortunately, you will not be able to tell if any of these have gone bad just by looking at them.
+You will have to take your Jeep into an auto shop and have a mechanic hook your Jeep up to an engine analyzer.
+This will tell you any problems with your fuel injection sensors.

-If the engine analyzer finds one or more of these sensors to be faulty, have the mechanic replaced them and you will then be on your way.
+If the engine analyzer finds one or more of these sensors to be faulty, have the mechanic replace them, and you will then be on your way.